• Skip to primary navigation

 • Optional Toppings - Chili powder, Parmesan, mayo, lime, or fresh herbs.

-You don't need to season the corn in the pot-the flavor comes through beautifully all on its own.
+You don't need to season the corn in the pot-the flavor comes through beautifully all on its own, especially with fresh sweet corn.

 Step-by-Step: How to Make Corn on the Cob in the Instant Pot